tiy-curtissimo/learning-angularjs-with-timely/04-creating-the-application.md

 * Added the AngularJS instruction that the application should control the content of the `<body>`.

-Now that we have that, we can start creating *components* to replace the HTML that we have on the screen with AngularJS-controlled behavior.
+Now that you have that, you can start creating *components* to replace the HTML that you have on the screen with AngularJS-controlled behavior.